 All of the recipes listed here are between 10-20 grams of carbohydrate per generous serving.
 Being in the culinary challenged group of diabetics, all are borrowed from other gourmands (links provided), but have been taste tested and recreated by one of the most kitchen-challenged diabetics I know: ME

 P.S.
-Break the rules this year and try the chocolate cloud cake in lieu of pie–it’s the best!
-I promise you won’t be disappointed!
+Break the rules and try the chocolate cloud cake in lieu of pie--it's the best!
+I promise you won't be disappointed!

 This dessert is essentially a flourless (score!) fallen chocolate souffle.
 It takes a bit of effort, but if you are willing to put forth the effort, you will be rewarded with an incredible, rich, dark chocolatey, warm, light-as-air miracle of a desert.
 All you looking for something you can actually eat on Thanksgivings, birthdays, anniversaries, etc., here's your answer.